Viimne reliikvia: Versions

-Digital

 In 2000, the Estonian Film Foundation and Tallinnfilm determined Viimne reliikvia to be an important part of Estonian cultural heritage, and in order to preserve it, undertook a digital remastering.
 This became the first digitally remastered Estonian movie; others followed.

 The digital copy was re-launched on 15 March 2002, and again, became a bestseller.
 As of 2007, the remastered movie is available on DVD.